How to make your retail shop less intimidating

 Keep the term “outdoorsy” broad

-“We don’t define what it means to be outdoorsy for people,” says Smith.
+“We don’t define what it means to be outdoorsy for people,” said Smith.
 “We’re not saying you have to be a rock-climbing, thru-hiking, metric century rider in order to be outdoorsy.
 We’re saying that if you have an authentic feeling towards the outdoors then we have a space for you here on our staff.”

 We recommend going a step further to ensure that your social media, displays, and in-store events don’t just promote one way of being outside.